joseluishaddad/PyThings/photo_split/README.md

 A few lines of code, written in Python 3, using the `PIL` library to split an image in `n` sub-images.

-It was build to split panoramic pictures in order to be able to post them on instagram.... hehehe.
+It was built to split panoramic pictures to post them on instagram.... hehehe.

 ## Here's an example